Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The Banded Killifish usually school in groups of few to many, cruising just below the surface of weedy lakes.
-The preferred habitat of the Banded Killifish seems to be shallow waters of glacial lakes and ponds that contain extensive amounts of aquatic vegetation.
-Over much of its range, the Banded Killifish also inhabits quiet backwaters at the mouth of streams and vegetated pools or sections of slow current in medium- to large-sized streams.
+The preferred habitat of the Banded Killifish is shallow waters of glacial lakes and ponds that have extensive amounts of aquatic vegetation.
+Over much of its range, the Banded Killifish also lives in quiet backwaters at the mouth of streams and vegetated pools or sections of slow current in medium- to large-sized streams.
 It is well known to avoid the swift cold water of trout streams.

 Recent stream sampling has not resulted in the discovery of any individual Banded Killifish, however, this species is more common in lakes and wetlands than streams.
 Complete stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Like the other topminnow species in Iowa, these fish have no importance to anglers.
 It is viewed as imperiled according to the Iowa Wildlife Action Plan, but it is not on Iowa's endangered, threatened, or special concern species list (571 IAC 77.2(2) (2015)).

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.

 Iowa Department of Natural Resources, Iowa Wildlife Action Plan